 4.5.2 Operators.
-Subsequent to such training, Owner shall provide the operators to Contractor for the purpose of start-up, commissioning, and performance testing of the Facility until Substantial Completion.
-Such operators will work under the control and supervision of Owner at Contractor’s direction until Substantial Completion.
+Subsequent to such training, Construction Manager shall provide the operators to Contractor for the purpose of start-up, commissioning, and performance testing of the Facility until Substantial Completion.
+Such operators will work under the control and supervision of Construction Manager at Contractor’s direction until Substantial Completion.
 Contractor shall be responsible for the acts and omissions of the operators while they are working at the Facility at Contractor’s direction, except to the extent that such acts or omissions constitute willful misconduct or gross negligence by the operators.
-Contractor shall indemnify, defend and hold harmless the Owner Indemnitees from and against any and all Losses suffered by or asserted against any Owner Indemnitee by reason of, arising out of or relative to any act or omission of any operator while working at the Facility at Contractor’s direction (except to the extent such acts or omissions constitute willful misconduct or gross negligence of the operator).
+Contractor shall indemnify, defend and hold harmless the Construction Manager Indemnitees from and against any and all Losses suffered by or asserted against any Construction Manager Indemnitee by reason of, arising out of or relative to any act or omission of any operator while working at the Facility at Contractor’s direction (except to the extent such acts or omissions constitute willful misconduct or gross negligence of the operator).

 4.6 Owner’s Construction Manager.
 Pursuant to the CDM Agreement, Owner has designated and appointed Construction Manager to act on Owner’s behalf under this Agreement, to the extent provided in the CDM Agreement.
 Contractor acknowledges that Construction Manager’s obligations and responsibilities are solely as set forth in the CDM Agreement and that Construction Manager is not personally liable for Owner’s payment and indemnification obligations under this Agreement.
 Construction Manager’s authority to act for Owner under this Agreement shall remain in effect until revoked or modified in writing by Owner to Contractor.
-[Until such revokation or modification, Contractor shall (a) be entitled to rely on all directions given to it by Construction Manager, which as between Owner and Contractor will be binding on Owner and (b) deliver all written communications to Construction Manager, with a concurrent copy to Owner.]
+[Until such revocation or modification, Contractor shall (a) be entitled to rely on all directions given to it by Construction Manager, which as between Owner and Contractor will be binding on Owner and (b) deliver all written communications to Construction Manager, with a concurrent copy to Owner.]

 4.6.2 Construction Manager’s Representative(s).
-On or before the Notice to Proceed Effective Date, Construction Manager shall designate one or more representatives (the “Construction Manager’s Representative”), who shall be authorized to act on behalf of Construction Manager, with whom Contractor may consult at all reasonable times, and whose instructions, approvals, requests and decisions shall be binding upon Owner as to all matters pertaining to this Agreement and the performance of Owner’s obligations under this Agreement; provided however, that Construction Manager’s Representative shall not have authority to (1)[(a)] agree to a Change Order or to amend or modify any provision of this Agreement unless Owner has given written notice to Contractor pursuant to this Agreement of express authority with respect to certain Change Orders being delegated to such Construction Manager’s Representative, (2)[(b)] perform any of Owner’s indemnification obligations under this Agreement, or (3)[(c)] make any payments in respect of Owner’s obligations under this Agreement.
-Upon execution of this Agreement, Owner shall inform Contractor in writing of Owner’s personnel who have authority to agree to a Change Order or to amend this Agreement.
-Owner may change such authorized personnel at any time by written notice to Contractor.
-Construction Manager may change Construction Manager’s Representative, or authorized personnel, at any time by written notice to Owner and Contractor.
+On or before the Notice to Proceed Effective Date, Construction Manager shall designate one or more representatives (the “Construction Manager’s Representative”), who shall be authorized to act on behalf of Construction Manager, with whom Contractor may consult at all reasonable times, and whose instructions, approvals, requests and decisions shall be binding upon Construction Manager as to all matters pertaining to this Agreement and the performance of Construction Manager’s obligations under this Agreement; provided however, that Construction Manager’s Representative shall not have authority to (1)[(a)] agree to a Change Order or to amend or modify any provision of this Agreement unless Construction Manager has given written notice to Contractor pursuant to this Agreement of express authority with respect to certain Change Orders being delegated to such Construction Manager’s Representative, (2)[(b)] perform any of Construction Manager’s indemnification obligations under this Agreement, or (3)[(c)] make any payments in respect of Construction Manager’s obligations under this Agreement.
+Upon execution of this Agreement, Construction Manager shall inform Contractor in writing of Construction Manager’s personnel who have authority to agree to a Change Order or to amend this Agreement.
+Construction Manager may change such authorized personnel at any time by written notice to Contractor.
+Construction Manager may change Construction Manager’s Representative, or authorized personnel, at any time by written notice to Construction Manager and Contractor.

 4.7 Divergences from Law.
-If Owner becomes aware of any divergence between any applicable Law or Governmental Authorization and the Specifications, Scope of Work, or any other provision of this Agreement, it shall give Contractor written notice specifying the divergence.
+If Construction Manager becomes aware of any divergence between any applicable Law or Governmental Authorization and the Specifications, Scope of Work, or any other provision of this Agreement, it shall give Contractor written notice specifying the divergence.